-Location: Atlanta, GA 30301 Experience: Not Specified

-Employee Type: Full-Time
+Location: Atlanta, GA 30301 Experience: Not Specified Employee Type: Full-Time Travel: Up to 50% Industry: Accounting-Finance Post Date: 5/17/2011 Manages Others: Yes Contact Information Job Type: Accounting Ref ID: 1294

-Industry: Accounting-Finance

-Manages Others: Yes

-Contact Information

-Job Type: Accounting

-Ref ID: 1294

 DESCRIPTION:

 Directors at Jefferson Wells are crucial to our success.
 They bring a wealth of experience and knowledge to our various service offerings and are responsible for ensuring the development and execution of the strategic plan for their respective market.
 Their goal is to drive the development of the Solution Area with the goal of significant growth and profitability.
 They provide technical expertise and leverage a network of clients and contacts.
 The Director plays a critical role in the leadership and development of our Engagement Managers and Professional Consultants.